You'll Only Need to Click Once

 - He was once a cooler champ, and then the 5.16 juggernaut reworks happened.

 Some Morde History/Context

-I'm not gonna sugar coat it; Morde is in a pretty ugly place in the meta right now (as of 6.4).
-However, he can still dominate IF he is played correctly.
+Morde was in pa pretty ugly spot in the meta last season, but NOW (as of 7.2), he can dominate IF he is played correctly - especially because of all of the assassins seen lately.
 He has some pretty incredible potential, but it isn't like it was before.
 When I say "before," I mean, before his recent rework.
 I'll get to that in a moment.

 Morde is one of the older champs in League of Legends, and has a strong history as being a pick that can go top or mid.
 He had the ability to safely build full mage, and act like a tank.
 His awesome spell vamp covered his DPS into sustainability.
 A few years ago, when Sunfire Cape stacked, Morde was a force to be reckoned with (even a little OP for my taste), but he still had much healthier counterplay than he does currently.
 For the years to come, and after several nerfs, he sill managed to fulfill a very fun and interesting niche in the game - both thematically and in gameplay.

 However, back in August of 2015, the morde community suffered a gratuitous low blow.
 Morde had a very sudden, and strange "juggernaut" rework that forced him to buddy up with a lane partner.
 Up for a few months, Morde was stupendously OP because of this, and hated by many - even by those who once played him solo lane.
 There was no warning, and no compromise - he was forced bot with a kit that made him absolutely dependent on a teammate to cast his Harvesters of Sorrow, and his play style was pretty dumbed down.
 One could simply pick Morde bot, ask for a support Leona, and practically win lane by default.
 It ruined the experience for a lot of Morde players - both old and new, and managed to ruin many people's favorite champ as well.